-Sheik Yerbouti – Released March, 3 1979 is Zappa’s biggest seller.
-FZ’s inventive editing skills moves the album along at breakneck pace.
+Sheik Yerbouti – Released March 3 1979 is Zappa’s biggest seller.
+FZ’s inventive editing skills move the album along at breakneck pace.
 Many classic, commercial orientated Zappa tunes like “Dancin’ Fool”, “Baby Snakes” and “Jewish Princess” are featured here.
 One such piece, “Bobby Brown Goes Down” is a somewhat 50’s sounding commercial ditty with lyrics that would never be played on terrestrial radio here in the states.
-However, in Norway and Sweden the song made it’s way to number one!
-It’s a dynamically record album and the vocals are mixed very upfront.
+However, in Norway and Sweden, the song made its way to number one!
+It’s a dynamic record album and the vocals are mixed very upfront.
 They are guaranteed to grab your attention.
 There is no misunderstanding the satirical lyrics.

 Joe’s Garage album was released in September and November of 1979.
 Presented on this Frank Zappa Album, is a slick, cheesy rock opera in three acts that deals with how the government is going to do away with music.
 Zappa ingeniously concocted the whole thing by sewing together a myriad of material perfected by his 1978-79 band.
 The lyrics feature scathing commentary on American society, politics and religion.
 It addresses themes of free will, individualism, censorship, the music industry and human sexuality.
 While some may find this content off putting or a little to close to home, the memorable music is very satisfying and the performances so funky, sexy and polished, it will grab your attention.
 The title track, one of Zappa’s most sing-songy, commercial numbers was again, a top ten record in Norway and Sweden.
 Unlike Act I, Acts II and III contain longer pieces showcasing Zappa’s use of guitar xenochrony.